mcglasp/ms4-big-idea-books/README.md

 **Note that superusers should have access to all enduser facilities, such as viewing and purchasing products.
 While they may not be the most obvious customers of the site, it will be extremely useful for them to be able to test their own administraion of the site and ensure everything is working properly.*

+Campaigns:
+- Add a new campaign
+- Delete a campaign
+- Add a product to an existing campaign
+- Remove a product from an existing campaign
+- Enable campaign
+- Disable campaign
+- Delete a product from the database without any effect on its related campaigns

+Expected behaviour:
+When deleting a campaign, all references to that campaign should disappear from individual item records.
+Similarly, when a product is deleted, the campaign it belonged to should be left intact.

+Found behaviour:
+Deleting a campaign behaved as expected.
+However, deleting an item that was associated with a campaign generated an Integrity Errorwith specific reference to 'campaign_campaign_included_items', suggesting that the Campaign's included_items field still referenced that item, and the delete failed.
+Removing the item from the campaign prior to deletion did not fix the error.
+In investigating the issue I uncovered what I felt to be a larger problem with the design of the Item and Campaign models; the Item did not reference the Campaign at all, but the Campaign included a ManyToMany field that held a list of items included in the Campaign.
+This was not an obvious issue at first, but revealed problems when trying to update included items when editing campaigns.
+It also became evident that allowing an Item to be included in more than one campaign was problematic.
+For example, if a user included an item in the £5 sale, and then created a £10 sale, they could include both, thereby undermining the campaign itself and likely causing the database to throw an error.

+Campaign functionality rebuild:

+I removed the view, model and form functionality that referenced the included_items ManyToMany field and instead created a Campaign ForeignKey field in the Item model.
+If the campaign field of an item instance is null, then it is available for inclusion in a campaign.
+However, if it is already populated with a campaign name, it cannot be selected as part of a new campaign.

+The views were then updated to filter item availability within campaigns into three categories: 'Available to select', 'Not available to select' and, in the case of updating an existing campaign, 'Already selected'.

+However, this did not solve the issue as expected.
+After extensive testing it was revealed that the error as referenced above was being incorrectly described by Django's debug facility, as the error actually related to items that were included as a line item on a previous order.
+To correct this, my mentor suggested adding a 'soft delete' function.
+An 'active' BooleanField was added to Item, which defaults to true unless deleted, at which point the field becomes false, rather than the item being deleted from the database entirely.
+Views returning querysets of items were also altered to filter out results in which an item's Active field was false.
+This soft-delete function ensured that existing objects, such as past orders, did not try to reference a non-existing entity, which would cause an error.

+This has a knock-on benefit to the site owner, which is that the data is always available for use, either for the purposes of marketing and analysis, or simply for bringing an old product back into stock without the need to create a new record.

+Post-rebuild Campaign Testing:

 General Site Functionality
 - Check for suitable 404 handling where appropriate
 - Ensure all the above actions function correctly across a variety of popular desktop, tablet and mobile platforms, and on popular browsers.